-- If the land trust applied for accreditation or renewal before 2022, it will pay the non-member fee at the time of its next application. - If the land trust applies in 2022 or later, the land trust will pay an additional fee pro-rated to the number of years the land trust was not a member.
+• If the land trust applied for accreditation or renewal before 2022, it will pay the non-member fee at the time of its next application. • If the land trust applies in 2022 or later, the land trust will pay an additional fee pro-rated to the number of years the land trust was not a member.
 The additional fee will need to be paid at next application or it can be paid in installments. [/accordion] [accordion id="d4" heading="What are the advantages for an accredited land trust to be an Alliance member?"]
 The Commission encourages land trusts to be members of the Alliance in order to take full advantage of the many resources available.
 The Alliance provides its members access to critical background information on the accreditation indicator elements and sample policies and procedures.
 Attending conferences and trainings and reading publications will help ensure the land trust is up to date with essential best practices and legal requirements as part of achieving and maintaining the excellence represented by the accreditation seal.
 Do you have questions about Alliance membership?
 Call 202-347-7475 or email membership@lta.org [/accordion] [accordion id="e5" heading="Where does the additional non-member fee go?"]
 The non-member fee above that paid by members will be transferred to the Alliance at or near the time the application fee is received.
 The fees transferred to the Alliance are to reimburse it for accreditation services and general operational support. [/accordion] [accordion id="f6" heading="What additional costs should our land trust plan and budget for?"]
 Some applicants get paid help to organize and scan documents; other land trusts need to secure high-speed internet for more efficient uploads to the online application.
 First-time and renewal materials are submitted electronically; there are no application printing/copying/shipping costs. [/accordion] [accordion id="g7" heading="How can we budget and plan for our land trust's accreditation fee in future years?"]
 Accreditation fees are posted annually.
 An inflation rate of 3% should be used for planning purposes when applying or renewing sometime beyond the current fee schedule.
-Land trusts preparing for third renewal (fourth application) should budget for a seven-year-term fee pro-rated to the corresponding five-year-term fee. [/accordion] Timeline This is a general overview of the timeline and key steps for first-time accreditation process, though the timing of these steps may vary and there may be some changes in when things are due.
-Click here for a downloadable copy of the first-time timeline infographic.
-First-Time Accreditation Process
+Land trusts preparing for third renewal (fourth application) should budget for a seven-year-term fee pro-rated to the corresponding five-year-term fee. [/accordion] Timeline Click here to download a printable PDF of timeline Accreditation Renewal Process